Euro zone bond yields dip from highs; Fed, inflation data eyed | Business

 Euro zone bond yields dip from highs; Fed, inflation data eyed

+Investor morale in the eurozone fell much more than expected in August to a three-month low on a sharp drop in expectations due to concerns that new lockdown restrictions could loom in the autumn and beyond, Sentix said on Monday.
+But with concerns around the Delta coronavirus variant being among drivers of the recent slump in bond yields, the data had little impact on the market.

-German exports rose more than expected in June despite persistent supply bottlenecks in manufacturing. [nL8N2PF0LK There was little market reaction to comments from European Central Bank policymaker and German central bank governor Jens Weidmann, who on Sunday said the ECB must tighten monetary policy if it needs to counter inflationary pressures and cannot be put off from doing so by the financing costs of eurozone states.
+Earlier, data also showed German exports rose more than expected in June despite persistent supply bottlenecks in manufacturing. [nL8N2PF0LK There was also a little market reaction to comments from European Central Bank policymaker and German central bank governor Jens Weidmann, who on Sunday said the ECB must tighten monetary policy if it needs to counter inflationary pressures and cannot be put off from doing so by the financing costs of eurozone states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)